We are a Community Development Finance Institution (CDFI), owned by our members – both borrowers and investors

 Originally set up in Aston, ART (Aston Reinvestment Trust) was a pioneer CDFI in the UK.
 Our model – raising finance from member investors from the public and private sectors, as well as individuals, to lend to businesses in a specific area – has since been replicated around the UK.

-ART Business Loans’ mission today is “to ensure that viable business in the West Midlands can access the finance they need.”
+ART Business Loans’ mission today is “to ensure that viable business in the West Midlands and adjoining counties can access the finance they need.”
 We lend when the banks either haven’t lent at all, or have already lent all they can.
 In fact we often lend alongside the banks and other financiers as part of a package.

 History